 Campers from previous summers who have received their Kingsley Pines award T-shirt with Pathfinder, Guide or Sachem printed on the back should bring them to camp to wear at Council Fire.
 If your child needs a new one, they can be purchased from the office for $18.

-Campers need to dress safely and appropriately so they can participate in all activities at camp and have the most fun without worrying about their appearance or ruining their clothes in an activity.
+Campers need to dress safely and appropriately so they can participate in all activities and have the most fun without worrying about their appearance or ruining their clothes in an activity.
 Our dress code is minimal and in keeping with everyone feeling safe and enjoying the outdoors.

 Campers need to understand our dress code ahead of time so they can pack appropriate clothing.
 They will be required to change if their clothing is deemed inappropriate.

-Click here for the Clothing and Equipment Checklist
+Click here for the Clothing and Equipment Checklist.

-Camp is a chance to unplug from technology therefore cell phones are not permitted at camp.
+Camp is a chance to unplug from technology, therefore, cell phones are not permitted at camp.
 However, small radios and inexpensive personal music players are permitted.
 Their use is restricted to appropriate times and places.

 DO NOT BRING:

 Your child will not need any cash at camp.
 If your child is flying and you want to send them with cash for traveling, we will keep the cash in the camp office and return it when they leave camp.

 We suggest you pack your child’s items in a large suitcase or duffel bag with or without wheels.
 The bunk beds have 12.25 inches under the bottom bed.
 Trunks or similar containers are also allowed but must be 12.25 inches or less in height so they can be stored underneath the bed.